sodium24/led-display/README.md

 # led-display Python Application Framework

-This repo is a free Python software framework designed for a 64x64 LED matrix display.
+led-display is a free Python software framework designed for a 64x64 LED matrix display.
 It is built on top of the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library as a simple way to get apps running on your display.
 Some of the features include:

 - Extensible with your new applications
 - Simple graphics and text display, abstracted through the use of controls